dmd/rapidtide-cloud/README.md

 ### Create your Cloudformation stack.

+Run: `./awsstack-create` and follow the prompts.
+You will:

+- choose a unique-to-you stack name
-Run: `./awsstack-create` and follow the prompt to enter a stack name and your S3 output bucket name.
+- enter the name of your previously created S3 output bucket
+- enter your HCP Open Access credentials

 ## Test!